VT-Magnum-Research/sodacloud/README.md

 	public void reportchanged(MaintenanceReport r);
 }
 ```
-A manager class “MaintenanceReports” is declared:
+A manager class “MaintenanceReports” is declared.
+It stores the reports and listeners for the reports in lists.
+When a new
+report is uploaded, it will be added to the list of report and all the listeners will be notified.

 ```java
 public class MaintenanceReportsImpl implements MaintenanceReports {